Best Tips For Hiring A Wix Partner In The Wix Marketplace

 Finding A Wix Partner

-There are essentially two ways provided by the Wix Arena in order to find your Partner and get help for your project.
+There are essentially two ways provided by the Wix Marketplace in order to find your Partner and get help for your project.

 You can choose to click on the button on the landing page labeled "Start Now" or you go through the list of partners yourself and find one that you like by clicking on the "Explore Services" tab at the top of your screen.